dstettler/personal-util-scripts/README.md

 Downloads list of files using youtube-dl [REQUIRES youtube-dl TO BE INSTALLED AND ON PATH]

 positional arguments:
-  BatchFile   Base directory containing subdirs to zip
+  BatchFile   File with list of newline-delimited video URLs to download

 options:
   -h, --help  show this help message and exit